Giant (Dungeons & Dragons): Dungeons & Dragons 4th edition (2008–2013)

 Giants appear in the Monster Manual for this edition (2008), including death giants (the death giant and the death titan), earth giants (the hill giant and the earth titan), fire giants (the fire giant, the fire giant forgecaller, and the fire titan), and storm giants (the storm giant and the storm titan).
 Giant is no longer a creature type; instead, giants belong to the humanoid type.
 Giants generally have the natural origin, although death giants and death titans have the shadow origin, and earth, fire and storm titans have the elemental origin.

-The Dungeons & Dragons 4th edition Player's Handbook 2 also introduced the playable character race of the Goliaths (originally found in Races of Stone).
+The Dungeons & Dragons 4th edition Player's Handbook 2 included the playable character race of the Goliaths (originally found in Races of Stone).
 These stone-skinned mountain dwellers are larger than regular races, and have giant ancestry.

 Eldritch, frost, and stone giants appear in the Monster Manual 2 (2009).

-The verbeeg return in the Monster Manual 3 (2010), along with additional fire, frost and hill giants, and a "giant" keyword creature, the Cthonic Apostle.The Monster Vault (2010) reprises the earth, frost, hill, and storm giants for the Essentials line.
+The verbeeg return in the Monster Manual 3 (2010), along with additional fire, frost and hill giants, and a "giant" keyword creature, the Cthonic Apostle.

+The Monster Vault (2010) reprises the earth, frost, hill, and storm giants for the Essentials line.

 Dungeons & Dragons 5th edition (2014-present)

 Giants, within the fifth edition of the Dungeon & Dragons Monster Manual include cloud giants, fire giants, frost giants, hill giants, stone giants, and storm giants.
 Each race of giants listed is no longer labeled as humanoids, as in the fourth edition, but are labeled as huge giants.

 Variants of each of the "true giants" were introduced in Volo's Guide to Monsters, including cloud giant smiling ones, fire giant dreadnoughts, frost giant everlasting ones, mouths of grolantor, stone giant dreamwalkers, and storm giant quintessents.
+Firbolgs and goliaths were made available as player character races.

+The adventure Storm King's Thunder centers around giants and details their rune magic and the sourcebook Bigby Presents: Glory of the Giants focused on giants.

+Types of giants

 True giants

 There are six types of classic "true giant" in the core Dungeons & Dragons game: